ramiikhaliid/Huffman-Coding/README.md

 # Huffman-Coding
 ### Compression using C language
-### The file 'input.txt' is what you want to compress
+### The file 'input.txt' is the file you want to compress (put a text to compress)
-### The compress process make 2 files 'output.txt'&''comde.txt'
+### The compress process produce 2 files 'output.txt'&''comde.txt'
-### The decompress process uses the output & comde file to produce 'decomp.txt' file
+### The decompress process uses the 'output' & 'comde' file to produce 'decomp.txt' file
-### This file contain the original text that was compressed
+### This file(decomp) contain the original text after decompression